On this page...

 - it is intended to resolve disputes in the early stage of disagreement

-- an impartial mediator facilitates the meeting
+- an impartial mediator is provided by the Department and facilitates the meeting

 - the goal: a mutually agreeable solution for both parties